-A effect that a great reverb has on the sound of a guitar (or bass) cannot be overstated.
-Sure, there are plenty of guitar amps on the market that have built-in reverbs but a top-level reverb pedal can really give our sound that space and depth it deserves.
+The effect that a great reverb has on the sound of a guitar (or bass) cannot be overstated.
+Sure, there are plenty of guitar amps on the market with built-in reverbs, but a top-level reverb pedal can really give our sound the space and depth it deserves.
 Not to mention that pedals are much more adjustable and can easily be disengaged if need be.

-In this article, we’ll discuss the top 13 best reverb pedals for guitar and bass.
-Of course, there are plenty of other fantastic reverbs out there and this list could easily be 31 (or more) rather than 13.
+In this article, we'll discuss the top 11 best reverb pedals for guitar and bass.
+Of course, there are plenty of other fantastic reverbs out there, and this list could easily contain more that 11 options.

 That being said, my highly subjective picks should point you toward an excellent choice if you're looking to snag a beautiful reverb for your rig.